MHS-20/From-Scratch-Projects/[go] simple-load-balancer/README.md

 ## Simple Load Balancer in Go
-Simple implementation of a load balancer in Go.
-Uses a round-robin as balancing algorithm.
+Simple implementation of a load balancer in Go.It uses a Round-Robin as balancing algorithm.
 It supports health checks for the backend servers and it uses a context to count retries and attempts for each request.

 Usage:
 ```
-go run port url1 url2 ...
+go run main.go port url1 url2 ...
 ```

 Example: